microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ### Ensure that CMake is installed

-The VS Code CMake Tools extension does it work through the CMake installed on your system.
-For best results, you want CMake version 3.17 or above.
+The VS Code CMake Tools extension does its work using CMake installed on your system.
+For best results, use CMake version 3.17 or greater.

 See if CMake is already installed on your system.
 Open a Terminal window and enter the following command: